Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 *Issue*: site.manifest file error in dev tools - failed to load resource: the server responded with a status of 404 ()
 *Cause*: broken file path, needed help of a tutor to understand the error.
-*Solution*: Updated to a relative file path. <br>
+*Solution*: Updated to a relative file path.

-*Issue*: Footer spacing looks odd for small screens *Cause*: Sapcing issues as content is different size but padding only looks good on big screen *Solution*: applying card sizes for different screens
+*Issue*: Footer spacing looks odd for small screens.
+*Cause*: Sapcing issues as content is different size but padding only looks good on big screen.
+*Solution*: applying card sizes for different screens.

 - *Issue*: Button turns blue on click
 - Cause: Boostrap default styles